Suv4o/personal-blog-2023/content/2022/04/14/gsap-animation-with-vue3-and-vite.md

 tl.restart();
 ```

-If you are curious to see all the above methods in action please view my app on Github [here](https://github.com/Suv4o/gsap-animation-with-vue3-and-vite).
+If you are curious to see all the above methods in action please view my app on Github <a href="https://github.com/Suv4o/gsap-animation-with-vue3-and-vite" target="_blank" rel="noopener noreferrer">here</a>.
 I have developed a small Vue 3 app with GSAP timeline animation where all the above methods are demonstrated.
 I hope you will find it useful.

 ## Conclusion